superbenefit/knowledge-base/tags/consensus.md

 ---
 title: Consensus
-description: "Consensus", as it is used in Consensus based decision-making
+description: *Consensus*, as it is used in Consensus based decision-making
 harvester:
 	- yeoro.eth
 curator: